Hi, I'm Maewyn (not real name)

 # Why I left More stories of 'Why I left' the Mormon church

-There are many reasons I left the church, but if I had to boil it down, it would be these key points:
+There are a lot of reasons I left the church, but if I had to sum it up, it would be these main points:

-I learned that a lot of what they taught were lies.
-The biggest one?
-"If you live a devoted Mormon life, your life will be perfect."
-I never saw any blessings in my life or my family’s life.
-In fact, the more devoted I was, the more trials I seemed to face.
+First off, I realized that a lot of what I was taught wasn’t true.
+The biggest thing?
+The idea is that if you live a devoted Mormon life, your life will be perfect.
+But honestly, I never saw any blessings in my life or my family’s life.
+The more devoted I was, the harder things seemed to get.

-I was born into the church, but I was never happy in it.
-In fact, after each Sunday, I’d come home angry—certainly not the "calm and renewed spirit" the church promised.
+I was born into the church, but I never felt at peace there.
+Every Sunday, I’d come home angry not the “calm and renewed spirit” the church promised.

-Some of the messages I received didn’t come from a place of love, but from fear and authoritarian control.
-I was constantly taught that I had to obey or else I’d be lost, and that kind of pressure only fostered shame and fear, not faith or love.
+I started to see that the messages I was getting weren’t coming from a place of love.
+Instead, they were driven by fear and control.
+I was constantly told I had to obey or I’d be lost, and that pressure only led to feelings of shame, not faith or love.

 These were just the basics.
-Below are some of my personal experiences.
+Here are some personal experiences that stuck with me:

-I can’t help but wonder how many other young girls, like me, felt the sting of rejection in a space that was supposed to nurture and uplift.
+I can’t help but think of how many other girls felt like I was—rejected and isolated in a place that was supposed to be welcoming.
 For me, the church became a place of exclusion, not inclusion.

 Questions about Mormons My Answers to Questions about Mormonism